codebrew09/MonReader/docs/Docker_Implementation.md

 # 12. Summary

-Docker provides a consistent deployment environment by packaging the Flask application, Python runtime, libraries, and configurations into a single container.
+The Docker implementation successfully converted the Flask Image-to-Audio application into a portable container.

-The final deployment process:
+The complete workflow:

 1. Prepare application files
-2. Define dependencies
+2. Define Python dependencies
 3. Create Dockerfile
 4. Build Docker image
 5. Run Docker container
-6. Verify application availability
+6. Verify application operation
-7. Monitor logs and manage containers
+7. Deploy and access through browser

-Docker allows the Image-to-Audio application to be easily deployed locally or on cloud platforms such as AWS EC2.
+Docker simplifies deployment by ensuring the same application environment can be reproduced locally and on AWS EC2.